livrth/navigation/README.md

 - GCC compiler on Windows systems (mingw64)
 - GCC version support >= C++14
 - CMake version >= 3.21
-- bash shell for build in terminal
+- Bash shell for build in terminal

 Use CMake to build with bash: